Ping SDKs

 </button>

 You are now capable of authenticating a user.
-With an existing user in your ForgeRock system, log that user in and see what happens.
+With an existing user, authenticate as that user and see what happens.

 If successful, you’ll notice the modal dismisses itself but your app is not capturing anything from this action.
 Proceed to the next step to capture user data.